zendframework/zf2-documentation/docs/languages/en/modules/zend.di.definitions.rst

 The RuntimeDefinition also can be used to look up either all classes (implicitly, which is default), or explicitly look up for particular pre-defined classes.
 This is useful when your strategy for inspecting one set of classes might differ from those of another strategy for another set of classes.
-This can be achieved by using the setExplictClasses() method or by passing a list of classes as a second argument to the constructor of the RuntimeDefinition.
+This can be achieved by using the setExplicitClasses() method or by passing a list of classes as a second argument to the constructor of the RuntimeDefinition.

 .. _zend.di.definition.compilerdefinition: